-After working with some of the top MIDI controllers on the market, I have found that not all of them perform equally well with FL Studio.
-In this guide, you’ll discover my top options when connecting a MIDI controller to FL Studio.
+After working with some of the top MIDI keyboards on the market, I have found that not all of them perform equally well with FL Studio.
+In this guide, you’ll discover my top options when connecting a MIDI keyboard to FL Studio.

 Best MIDI Controllers For FL Studio 20

-There is a large selection of MIDI controllers on the market.
+There is a large selection of controllers on the market.
 Some work better with physical hardware, while others are fitted with the right technology to integrate with software solutions.
-When connected to your MIDI controller to FL Studio, there are a few things to take into mind – not all of these controllers work well with this beat maker software.
-Below, you find the top selection of MIDI controllers for FL Studio that integrates with ease and gives you the performance you expect.
+When connected to your MIDI keyboards to FL Studio, there are a few things to take into mind – not all of these controllers work well with this beat maker software.
+Below, you find the top selection of MIDI launchpads and keyboards for FL Studio that integrates with ease and gives you the performance you expect.

-1. Best Overall MIDI Controller For FL Studio
+Best Overall MIDI Keyboard For FL Studio: Akai MPK249

 - Features semi-weighted keys

 - Full-size keyboard for greater versatility

 - Control is fully configurable

 The Akai Professional MPK249 is one of the best MIDI keyboards used by professionals and bedroom producers.
 It features a more advanced set of capabilities and controllers, making it a versatile option for setting up different types of beats.
 This controller comes with a range of software suites included.
 The software consists of Hybrid 3 and Ableton Live Lite.

 Apart from compatibility with the included software solutions, the Akai MPK249 is also fully compatible with your existing version of FL Studio.